nik20vik/Covid19-Data-Exploration-and-Visualization/README.md

 ![](imgs/TableauTable2.png)

+## At Last Created the Dashboard with all the tables included.

 # Tableau Dashboard

 ![](imgs/TableauDashboard.png)

-## Done Data Exploration and Visualization of the COVID 19 Dataset using MS Excel, MS SQL SSMS, Tableau.
+## Done Data Exploration and Visualization of the COVID 19 Dataset using MS Excel, MS SQL SMS, Tableau.